tc39/ecmarkdown/README.md

 Ecmarkdown is meant to be used together with [Ecmarkup](https://github.com/bterlson/ecmarkup/).
 Ecmarkup has an `<emu-alg>` element within which Ecmarkdown can be used; additionally, several Ecmarkdown productions produce Ecmarkup elements, as noted above.

-In short, we expect Ecmarkdown to be embedded within a larger Ecmarkup document, used for writing algorithm steps (and perhaps paragraphs) in a concise format.
+In short, we expect Ecmarkdown to be embedded within a larger Ecmarkup document, used for writing algorithm steps and paragraphs in a concise format.